A family business

 Domaine des Tilleuls’ wine estate is above all a family business; its winemaking heritage dating back five generations.
 The family winery has been a part of the Muscadet wine region since 1905 and covers almost 35 hectares of vineyards in which Melon de Bourgogne reigns supreme.
 Today, two generations work closely together, sharing the same passion for winemaking, in order to producing high quality wines every year.

 The early 1900s…

-The estate’s history began in 1905 when a certain Auguste Godefroy inherited a few plots of vines in the locality known as Les Corbetières in the village of La Regrippière near Vallet.
-Planted on a gentle rolling hillside, the area was very suitable for the cultivation of vines and the production of great wines.
+The estate’s history began in around 1905 when a certain Auguste Godefroy inherited a few plots of vines in the locality known as « Les Corbetières » in the village of La Regrippière near Vallet.
+Planted on a gentle rolling hillside, the area was very suitable for the cultivation of vines and the production of wines with great potential of ageing.
 Aware of the potential of this particular land, Auguste Godefroy decided to learn the winemaking and how to become a winegrower.

 Domaine des Tilleuls was born!

 Family winemaking continued up until 1962, when their son, Gaby, assisted by his wife, Juliette, bought an old farm at a locality known as « Les Tilleuls », where they acquired all the plots of vines as well as the land surrounding the property, including some of the oldest plots of the Muscadet wine region.

-It was around this time that the stone cellar was built, as well as some concrete underground glassed vats (typical of the Nantais vineyard), used for the production and ageing of fine wines and the building of a new cellar to accomodate a new press.
-Quite rapidly, Gaby developed bottled wines for the retail market: both a success and a bold gamble at the time!
+The expansion of the vineyard required digging new concrete underground vats suitable for ageing of fine wines and the building of a new cellar to accomodate a new press.
+Quite rapidly, Gaby developed bottled wines for the retail market: both a success and a bold gamble at the time !